bignerdranch/tensorflow-cocoa-example/README.md

 	bazel build -c opt //tensorflow/tools/pip_package:build_pip_package
 	bazel-bin/tensorflow/tools/pip_package/build_pip_package /tmp/tensorflow_pkg
+	sudo pip install /tmp/tensorflow_pkg/tensorflow-0.10.0rc0-py2-none-any.whl

+(That last file name will depend on a lot of stuff, but it is something like that.)

 You will also want to build the library to link into your application: